-Reminder: New literary agents (with this spotlight featuring Michelle Richter of Foreword Literary) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.
+Reminder: New literary agents (with this spotlight featuring Michelle Richter of Fuse Literary — the agency was formerly called Foreword Literary) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.

 She is seeking: Michelle is primarily seeking fiction, specifically book club reads, literary fiction, well-crafted women’s commercial fiction, thrillers, and mysteries.
 For nonfiction, she’s interested in fashion, film, television, science, medicine, sociology/social trends, and economics for trade audiences.

-How to submit: To query Michelle, please send your query letter, a 1-2 page plot synopsis, and the first twenty pages of your manuscript to querymichelle [at] forewordliterary.com as an attached Word document.
+How to submit: To query Michelle, please send your query letter, a 1-2 page plot synopsis, and the first twenty pages of your manuscript to querymichelle [at] fuseliterary.com [THIS EMAIL HAS BEEN UPDATED SINCE THE POST WENT LIVE] as an attached Word document.
 Please allow up to eight weeks response time.

 The biggest literary agent database anywhere